amplication/amplication/packages/data-service-generator/README.md

     "enabled": true,
     "version": "0.0.1", // the current version on your package.json
     "pluginId": "my-plugin", // plugin id
-    "settings": { "local": true, "destPath": "../../../plugins/plugins/<plugin-name>" } => important !!! local key to true and the path of our dest plugin folder related to the dsg folder.
+    "settings": { "local": true, "destPath": "plugins/plugins/<plugin-name>" } => important !!! local key to true and the path of our dest plugin folder related to amplication folder.
   }
   ```
 now your plugin should be part of the generated code flow.